Calcium here, calcium there, I see calcium everywhere.

 Calcium is the most abundant minerals in humans, making up about 1.75-2% of your body weight.
 Most of it is found in the bones about – about 98%, equaling about 2.5- 3 lbs. worth in an adult.
 A meager 1% of the overall calcium is found in the teeth.
 Although our bones make up our frame and create structure, they are highly subject to the body’s needs – meaning they aren’t static – calcium is moving in and out depending on our needs.
 Bones are at their strongest at about age 30, and they are constantly restoring themselves if they have the necessary building supplies.
 There is a constant adding to and pulling from the bones.
 If there is a deficiency of calcium in the blood and nerves during times of high stress, we will pull the calcium from our bones weakening ourselves.
 After about the age of 30, our bone’s ability to build and restore declines.
 Women are at greater risk of bone loss (osteoporosis) and calcium loss simply because of varying hormonal and physiological related to the menstrual cycle.
 However, whatever your gender it is important to build bone mass during youth and early adulthood.
 Chronic illness is another factor in depleting calcium along with other life resources.

 What does calcium do?
 Here is a starter list of the big items:

-Alkalizes the body–blood PH likes to be slightly acidic, however, the standard American diet is highly acidic due to processed foods, lots of meats and fats, a primary factor in many diseases, calcium helps to bring the balance back.
-Most alkalizing foods are vegetables.
+- Alkalizes the body – blood PH likes to be slightly acidic, however, the standard American diet is highly acidic due to processed foods, lots of meats and fats, a primary factor in many diseases, calcium helps to bring the balance back.
+Fun fact- most alkalizing foods are vegetables.

 Calcium and your heart